Chia-Network/chia-docs/docs/consensus/signage-and-infusion-points.md

 **required_iterations**: A number computed using the quality string, used to choose proofs of space which are eligible to make blocks.
 The vast majority of proofs of space will have required_iterations which are too high, and thus not eligible for inclusion into the chain.
 This number is used to compute the infusion point.

 **Infusion point**: The point in time at infusion_iterations from the challenge point, for a proof of space with a certain challenge and infusion_iterations.
-At this point, the farmer’s block gets infused into the reward chain VDF.
+At this point, the farmer's block gets infused into the reward chain VDF.
 The infusion point of a block is always between 3 and 4 signage points after the signage point of that block.
 Computed as signage_point_iterations + 3 \* sp_interval_iterations + required_iterations.

 The delay between the signage point and infusion point has many benefits, including defense against orphaning and selfish farming, decreased forks, and no VDF pauses.
 This delay of around 28 seconds is given so that farmers have enough time to sign without delaying the slot VDF.
 Well-behaving farmers sign only one signage point with each proof of space, meaning that attackers cannot easily reorg the chain.